hrishikesh-mahajan/GreenSoftware/SRS/SRS.md

 - RESTful API for client-server communication
   1. Design the API endpoints following RESTful principles, providing a stateless and scalable architecture.
-  2. Clearly document API endpoints, request methods, and response formats for efficient communication between the frontend and backend.
+  2. Document API endpoints, request methods, and response formats for efficient communication between the front end and back end.

 ### 3.3.
 Hardware Interfaces